 Hysteroscopy and biopsy

-This type of biopsy is taken during a hysteroscopy, which allows the specialist to see inside your uterus and examine the lining for abnormalities.
+A hysteroscopy allows the specialist to see inside your uterus, examine the lining for abnormalities and take tissue samples (biopsy).
 It will usually be done under a general anaesthetic as day surgery in hospital.
-The doctor inserts a thin tube with a tiny light and camera (known as a hysteroscope) through your vagina into the uterus.

-To take the biopsy, the doctor uses surgical instruments to gently widen (dilate) the cervix and then remove some tissue from the uterine lining.
 You will stay in hospital for a few hours and are likely to have period-like cramps and light bleeding for a few days afterwards.
-From the tissue sample, the pathologist will be able to confirm whether or not the cells are cancerous, and which type of uterine cancer it is.
+From the tissue sample, the pathologist will be able to confirm whether or not the cells are cancerous, and which type of cancer of the uterus it is.

 Further tests

-After uterine cancer is diagnosed, you may have blood tests to check your general health.
+After diagnosis, you may have blood tests to check your general health.
 Your doctor may also arrange one or more of the imaging tests below to see if the cancer has spread outside the uterus:

 Genetic tests after surgery